MetaGuard/SimSaber/README.md

 [![GitHub issues](https://img.shields.io/github/issues/metaguard/simsaber)](https://github.com/metaguard/simsaber/issues)
 [![MIT](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://github.com/metaguard/simsaber/blob/main/LICENSE)

+SimSaber is an open-source project that provides a Python-based simulation framework for validating Beat Saber replays.
+It was created by decompiling and reverse engineering the Beat Saber source code, and faithfully replicates the game's geometry, physics, collision detection, and scoring algorithms.

 ## Usage
 To use SimSaber to simulate a Beat Saber replay, you first need a Beat Saber map file, typically stored as a ZIP file containing several JSON files, as well as a Beat Saber replay file in the [Beat Saber open replay format](https://github.com/BeatLeader/BS-Open-Replay).
 To load the Beat Saber map file, you can use the `create_map` method included in the `interpretMapFiles` utility provided by this package.
 To load the Beat Saber replay file, we recommend using [Schippi's py-bsor package](https://github.com/Schippi/py-bsor).
 Finally, to simulate the Beat Saber replay, you can use the `calculate_score_assuming_valid_times` function.
 A complete example is included below: